reeniecd/DSC680-T301/Project 5/README.md

 # NLP_President_Farewell_Speech

 This project focuses on analyzing the farewell speeches delivered by the Presidents of the United States.
-It utilizes Natural Language Processing (NLP) techniques to extract insights from the speeches archived by UC Santa Barbara.
+It utilizes Natural Language Processing (NLP) techniques to extract insights from the speeches archived by UC Santa Barbara https://www.presidency.ucsb.edu/documents/app-categories/spoken-addresses-and-remarks/presidential/farewell-address

 ## Project Objective